 In this paper, we propose to leverage existing roll-out designs for a new purpose: to better select and estimate models of interference in causal estimation when interference is present.
 Despite its ubiquity, the temporal variation in treatment exposure induced by roll-out designs is a promising yet largely overlooked consequence of how experiments are implemented in practice.
 Variations in treatment proportions, whether temporal~\citep{bojinov2022design, Li2022} or spatial~\citep{athey2018exact, baird2018optimal}, are key to modeling interference and validating modeling choices.

-As our first main contribution, we show that, given an interference model, a roll-out design allows the identification of interference parameters, which may be unidentified in the absence of any temporal variation in treatment exposure.
+As our first main contribution, we utilize roll-out experimental designs to develop a model selection mechanism, \textsc{Leave-One-Period-Out}, to select the best interference model and evaluate this mechanism over a rich set of simulated examples.
+We show that, given an interference model, roll-out designs allow the identification of interference parameters, which may be unidentified in the absence of any temporal variation in treatment exposure.
 We theoretically characterize when the causal estimand becomes identifiable with the help of roll-out designs and quantify the level of temporal variation required to identify heterogeneous patterns across units.
-We then quantify the statistical efficiency gains resulting from a roll-out design.
-Finally, we introduce a model selection mechanism, \textsc{Leave-One-Period-Out}, for selecting the best interference model.
-We conclude by evaluating this mechanism over a rich set of simulated examples.
+Finally, we quantify the statistical efficiency gains resulting from a roll-out design.

 In Section~\ref{sec:setting}, we introduce our estimand of interest, define roll-out designs, and provide a motivating example.
-In Section~\ref{sec:Identification}, we study the question of identification, specifically how roll-outs help identify and estimating causal effects in the presence of interference.
-In Section~\ref{sec:Model Selection}, we apply our heuristic modeling framework and provide experimental evidence supporting our model selection algorithm.
+In Section~\ref{sec:Model Selection}, we develop our heuristic modeling framework and provide experimental evidence supporting our model selection algorithm.
+In Section~\ref{sec:Identification}, we study the question of identification, specifically how roll-outs help identify and estimate causal effects in the presence of interference.
 Finally, in Section~\ref{sec:considerations}, we address challenges practitioners may face when applying our framework and consider possible robustness checks that could be performed.